will0w7/MoneyLooter/README.md

         /ml custom: Sets a custom TSM string to be used in the price calculation.
 If empty, returns the custom TSM string it's currently using.

         /ml forcevendorprice: This command forces the merchant's selling price to always be used, skipping addons.
+It's a toggle.

         /ml mprice: Sets the minimum price threshold for a given quality.
             mpricex: All available qualities.